 Top 4 Places for Leaf Peeping in Camden, Maine, in the Fall

-Below are three of our favorite places to visit and view the fall colors in Camden.
+Below are four of our favorite places to visit and view the fall colors in Camden.
 Peak conditions for fall foliage in Camden, Maine, are during late October.
 The peak week is between October 21-27!
 However, you can see beautiful views of Camden all season long.

 1. Visit Camden Hills State Park